-It may also be possible that with the application of Virtual Access Funding, there would be no contract between public entities, so, as well as templates to facilitate this practice, different funding regimes could also increase the likelihood of such public-to-public collaborations.
+It may also be possible that with the application of Virtual Access Funding, there would be no contract between public entities, so, as well as templates to facilitate this practice, different funding regimes could also increase the possibility of such public-to-public collaborations.
+Following the learnings on Virtual Access, it is to be seen if deployment for a large number of different users is achievable.